2021–22 Taoyuan Leopards season

-The 2021–22 Taoyuan Leopards season was the franchise's 1st season, its first season in the T1 League, its 1st in Taoyuan City.
-The Leopards are coached by Wang Chih-Chun in his first year as head coach.
+The 2021–22 Taoyuan Leopards season was the franchise's 1st season, its first season in the T1 League.
+The Leopards were coached by Wang Chih-Chun in his first year as their head coach, with Su Yi-Chieh as their general manager.
 On April 10, 2022, the Leopards announced that Wang Chih-Chun resigned from head coach, and named Su Yi-Chieh as their interim head coach.
-On May 16, the Leopards announced Liu Chia-Fa as their new head coach.
+On May 16, the Leopards named Liu Chia-Fa, the skills consultant of the Taoyuan Leopards, as their new head coach.